andre-st/amazon-wishless/README.md

 left-to-right: outputs
 ```

-Your wishlists are exported to `wishlist.xml`, which is generated based on:
+The scraper exports to `wishlist.xml`, which is generated based on:
 - the filter rules in `settings.py` (MAXPRICE, EXCLUDES, MINPRIORITY etc)
 - the old `wishlist.xml` (if exists) in order to identify changes

-Modern web-browsers display the exported XML-file based on:
+Modern web-browsers don't just display the exported XML-file but can format it based on:
 - the HTML document structure rules in `wishlist.xslt` (headings, sections, ...)
 - the HTML document presentation rules in `wishlist.css` (colors, fonts, ...)